 The Great American Solar Eclipse of August, 2017 was observed by millions.
 Carving out a path of total eclipse across the continental United States from Oregon to South Carolina, the event provided a fantastic opportunity to observe a full solar eclipse, both from the ground and from space.
 CASSIOPE/e-POP, with its suite of GPS receivers, flew over the United States only 10 minutes after the total eclipse had passed by, allowing for one-of-a-kind measurements of the ionosphere in-situ (i.e. from inside the ionosphere) while it was perturbed by the eclipse.
 The e-POP GPS receivers can detect changes in the electron content of the ionosphere, giving us information on any disturbances that may be present.
 A new study, published in the journal Geophysical Research Letters, uses the e-POP GPS data, coupled with a large array of ground GPS receiver data, to show that the Great American Solar Eclipse did indeed directly induce ionospheric disturbances.
-Read more about the findings and how they were arrived at in the Early View version of the article.
+Read more about the findings and how they were arrived at in the full article.